 Environmentally friendly processes include:

-- Sourcing from alternative fibers (e.g. bamboo or hemp)
+- Sourcing from alternative fibres (e.g. bamboo or hemp)

 - No chlorine bleaching (Elemental Chlorine Free (ECF) or Totally Chlorine Free (TCF))